 Each year many books applicable to advising are published; no one advisor can read them all, yet each book may contain information vital to the advisor's professional development.
-Our book reviews are one way members can share their reading experiences with others.
-This writing experience also provides an entry point for new authors that may want to work up to submissions to our blog, Academic Advising Today and the NACADA Journal later on in their publishing career.
+Book reviews are one way members can share their reading experiences with others.
+This writing experience also provides an entry point for new authors that may want to work up to submissions to our blog, Academic Advising Today or the NACADA Journal later in their publishing career.

 How does it work?